wotori/cw-instantiator/README.md

 ## TODO

 In the future, a query method will be added to this contract to collect all executions in the smart contract state and receive all instantiated smart contracts within the Instantiator contract.

-Thank you for using the Instantiator contract.
-If you have any questions or feedback, please feel free to contact us.